Flaried/learning-lab/past-learning-path.md

 Although these topics weren't essential for the kinds of Python automation projects I built, These are very important for writing efficient, scalable, and maintainable software.

-# 🔁 Recent Shift in Focus
+# 🔁 Recent Shift in Focus for 2025
 Lately ive switched to learning Go + Rust, This shift has recently given me a more desirable & clearer learning path.

 I’ve been diving into concepts like structs, traits, and statically typed programming, and I find myself enjoying it, despite it taking more time to write code compared to Python.